konarie1990/speech-app-test/README.md

 // make step length adjustable - refer to sequencer.js for sequence length

+// how do i send sequencer.current to state.js? and if that is possible how to I grab the state and pass it as an argument to a function (handleSpeak)?

 ###

 // bug fixes

 // Warning: Use the `defaultValue` or `value` props on <select> instead of setting `selected` on <option>.

+###

+// add ons

+// user profile
+// save/recall multiple settings
+// export audio
+// audio fx (delay, reverb, bitcrush, etc)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).